CMG-GUTS/metabiomx/README.md

 git clone https://gitlab.cmbi.umcn.nl/rtc-bioinformatics/metapipe.git
 ```

-The pipeline is containeraized, meaning it can be runned via docker or singularity images.
+The pipeline is containerised, meaning it can be runned via docker or singularity images.
 No further actions need to be performed when using the docker profile, except a docker registery needs to be set on your local system, see [docker](https://docs.docker.com/engine/install/).
-In case singularity is used, please specify the `singularity.cacheDir` in the nextflow.config so that singularity images are saved there and re-used again.
+In case singularity is used, please specify the `singularity.cacheDir` in the `nextflow.config` so that singularity images are saved there and re-used again.

 ## Usage
 Since the latest version, metaBIOMx works with both a samplesheet (CSV) format or a path to the input files.
 Preferably, samplesheets should be provided.